nigelhorne/ntpdate/README.md

 ```

 ## Configuration
-To change the default timezone, create a `ntpdate.cfg` file:
+To change the default timezone, create a `~/conf/ntpdate` file:
 ```ini
 timezone=America/New_York
 ```